Click Locations below for details:

 I believe that every special needs child has the potential to grow and change and learn to become a more fully connected person. –Andrea Bowers

-Andrea Bowers is a Neuromovement® specialist who travels around the world, working with special needs children.
+Andrea Bowers is a Neuromovement® specialist who works primarily with special needs children.

 She uses hands-on, touch therapy lessons that help children develop the neural connections they need to improve their movement, their thinking, their emotions and their relationships.

 Andrea has helped children with such conditions as: